Mtbchick/bicycle/README.md

 ## Overview

-Base project for the Common Web Platform Installer.
+Base projects for the Common Web Platform Installer.
 See [the CWP home page](https://www.cwp.govt.nz/) for information.

 ## Getting started